Gulshan-gaur/NAUniSeq/README.md

 ### Add data to mongoDb database (if you want to run nosql method)
-Make sure you have MongoDb installed on your system.
+Make sure you have MongoDb installed on your system and start the service before running.
 ```
 #install the pymongo and pandas with pip
 !pip install pymongo pandas